University of Vienna

 What is the University of Vienna?

-The University of Vienna is Austria's oldest and largest university, founded in 1365.
-The University of Vienna has approximately 90,000 students and offers programs across 15 faculties in German and English.
+The University of Vienna is Austria's largest and oldest university, founded by Duke Rudolf IV in 1365.
+The University of Vienna teaches around 90,000 students across 15 faculties, covering humanities, social sciences, law, and natural sciences.

-How much does the University of Vienna cost?
+Is the University of Vienna taught in English?

 Read more